chris-streeks/Yubico_CSV_Conversion_Tool_For_Duo/README.md

  <h1 align="center">Yubico CSV Conversion Tool For Duo</h1>

-**Yubico CSV Conversion Tool For Duo** is a Powershell script that allows you to generate CSV files in a CSV format [that Duo will accept](https://duo.com/docs/yubikey) for import using "Yubico Format" CSV files.
+**Yubico CSV Conversion Tool For Duo** is a Powershell script that allows you to convert CSV files into a CSV format [that Duo will accept](https://duo.com/docs/yubikey) for import.

 * Non Destructive! - Original source material is **not** modified with this script.
 * Scaleable!
 This script is performant even with CSV files containing 100K+ entries.